kaeland/mini_depot/README.md

 # Mini Depot

-> An lite example of a store front REST API
+> An lite example of a storefront REST API

 ## Languages
   - Go